valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 `--password PASSWORD`
 : Password for the key file.

-`-d, --dependencies DEPENDENCY_ID`
-: Dependencies for the package.

 `--nft IPFS_HASH_OR_IMAGE_PATH`
 : IPFS hash or path to the image for the NFT representing the package.
 Note that if you are using a local chain this option is not required.